Siren-W/Game-Engine-Minimax/README.md

 But first, you should get _practically_ familiar with how the game is played, not just be familiar with the rules of the game.
 To do this, play the game with the provided code.
 You've been distributed a codebase which includes an interface for playing the game in a variety of modes.
 **Notably, you don't need to actually _make_ the game of Konane—just to make an agent that plays it.**

+_Playing the game interactively may only work on Linux and Mac.
+However, this is not required for completing the assignment and is only provided to help you get familiar with the game (and for your entertainment)._

 Run the following from your terminal:
 ```bash
 python main.py $P1 $P2